TimothyByrd/ChaosHelper/README.md

 ## Questions
 <a name="h10" />

-**What does the filter whatn you have enough of an item slot?
+**What does the filter when you have enough of an item slot?
 Are they hidden entirely?**

 ChaosHelper will never hide items your filter would show anyway.
 It only inserts a set of SHOW blocks for the categories of items you don't have enough of in your dump tab.